What to Avoid During a Home Purchase

 Don't look for a new career.
 Your recent career history should show consistency.
 Changing jobs may not compromise your ability to qualify for a mortgage loan - particularly if you are getting a better salary.
 However, finding a new career during the application process might affect whether or not you are approved.

 Don't change banks or move cash around in your accounts.
 As your lending institution considers your mortgage loan package, you will probably be instructed to provide bank statements for recent months on your checking and savings accounts, money market accounts and other liquid finances.
 Your lender looks for a consistent flow of your money each pay period, in the interest of avoiding fraud.
 Even for practical purposes, transferring finances or switching banks could make it more difficult for the lending institution to document your account history.

-Don't give money directly to your seller (generally in cases of "for sale by owner") to be used as a "good faith" deposit.
+Don't give your FSBO (for sale by owner) seller earnest money, cash in hand.
 Your good faith deposit does not belong to the seller: it is actually yours until the sale closes.
-Some FSBO sellers might not realize that the good faith funds must be applied to your expenses upon closing.
-Find a lawyer or other neutral party who can hold the deposit or put it in a trust account until you close.
-The purchase agreement should indicate to whom the deposit goes if the home purchase falls through.
+Some FSBO sellers may not realize that your good faith funds is to be used for your expenses upon closing.
+An attorney or other type of neutral party can hang onto your deposit, or you may put it temporarily into a trust account until closing.
+The disposition of earnest money, if your transaction fails, should be specified in the purchase agreement with the seller.